Hitch Cargo Carrier

 Leader Accessories Hitch Mount Cargo Basket

 Made from steel, the carrier is durable as well.
 It can be used in any weather condition.
 But when not in use, the carrier can be taken off the receiver and placed into storage.
 However, the biggest benefit of the design comes with the capacity to have a folding action.
-This diminishes the instances where the carrier needs to be taken off the vehicle.
+This diminishes the instances where the carrier must be taken off the vehicle.

-8. Curt 18145 Basket-Style Cargo Carrier
+7. Curt 18145 Basket-Style Cargo Carrier

 Curt 18145 Basket-Style Cargo Carrier

-9. King Bird Folding Cargo Carrier
+8. King Bird Folding Cargo Carrier

 King Bird Folding Cargo Carrier

-It is also made with the standard 6” side rails, which are perfect for securing the load.
+It is also made with the standard 6” side rails, perfect for securing the load.
 With two added straps in the pack, drivers can secure their cargo and be ready to hit the roads in minutes.
 Apart from this, the carrier is finished to a high standard.

-10. OxGord Universal Auto Steel Rear Hitch Mount Carrier
+9. OxGord Universal Auto Steel Rear Hitch Mount Carrier

 OxGord Universal Auto Steel Rear Hitch Mount Carrier

 It featured a steel tubular frame and added reflectors, ensuring it comes with plenty of visibility for the cars behind.
-Finished with powder coating, the carried also lasts well in rain, sun, and snow.
+Finished with powder coating, the carried lasts well in rain, sun, and snow.
 It can be one of the products to consider for carrying various cargo regardless of the season.
-As one of the solutions with a specialized shank, it also sits a bit higher above the ground, which keeps it cleaner and allows the car to go a bit off-road without hitting the carrier.
+As one of the solutions with a specialized shank, it also sits a bit higher above the ground, which keeps it cleaner and allows the car to go off-road without hitting the carrier.

 How to Choose the Best Hitch Cargo Carrier